Introduction: FDM 3D Printer Heating Bed Glass Sticking Coat

 This is performed by the use of a natural polymer, called Shellac, on your heating bed glass.

 Shellac is produced by an insect, the kerria lacca cochineal.
 It soften with heat and dissolves in alcohol (among others).
 It is known by humanity since more than 4000 years.
-It is used to varnish old and fancy furnitures and music instruments, the first 78 turns records were made out of it, the isolation of electrical wires in coils were first made with it, and I can't quote here all the uses made out of it and are still done nowadays.
+It is used to varnish old and fancy wood furnitures and music instruments.The first 78 turns records were made out of it, the isolation of electrical wires in coils were first made with it, and I can't quote here all the uses made out of that incredible material and are still done nowadays.

 "Necessity is mother of invention"